Losing You (Dead by April song)

-"Losing You" is the debut single by Dead by April and is the first single from their self-titled debut album Dead by April.
+"Losing You" is the debut single by Swedish heavy metal band Dead by April and is the first single from their self-titled debut album Dead by April.
 The single was released on 6 March 2009.
 "Losing You" is the first physical CD single by the band.
 The single was only released in Europe with only the title track, but in support of their UK tour they gave out a reissue of the single entitled "Losing You/My Saviour" in the UK, which features an alternative version of the title track and the previously unreleased track "My Saviour".